vamp-carti/Textile-defect-detection/README.md

 > **Deployment Note**
 >
 > This repository includes the prebuilt runtime, required libraries, and build artifacts from the validated Arduino Uno Q deployment.
 These files are intentionally included to preserve the known-working MNN/OpenCL GPU environment and ensure the system can be reproduced without rebuilding the runtime.
+> A live-run video is not included because the available video streaming interface supports a maximum resolution of **1080p**, while Layer 2 relies on **4K frames to crop high-resolution ROIs** for classification.
+The system was therefore validated using captured 4K image frames/videos instead.

 ## What Does It Do?